zenaton/rfcs/rfc-016-make-zenaton-success-everyone-business.md

 ## Summary

-Zenaton success should be everyone's concern.
+Zenaton success MUST be everyone's concern.
 This RFC discusses how makes it happen.

 ## Problem

-No one should think he is not concerned by Zenaton success.
+No one SHOULD think he is not concerned by Zenaton success.
-In particular the tech team should avoid to focus on technical stuff only.
+In particular the tech team SHOULD avoid to focus on technical stuff only.

 It's important to understand that - at short term - those tasks will have a bigger impact on Zenaton than eg. adding more features.

 ## Proposal

-- Everyone should write at least 1 blog post per month - just doing that will allow us to publish 2+ articles per week, which is great for inbound marketing :)
+- Everyone MUST write at least 1 blog post per month - just doing that will allow us to publish 2+ articles per week, which is great for inbound marketing :)
-- Everyone should dedicate 2h/day to help.
+- Everyone MUST dedicate 2 half-day per week to help.
 There are many ways to contribute:
     - evangelise friends / Quora / StackOverflow...
-    - support customer
+    - support customer (you MUST have access to Crisp, our current tool)
-    - write contents (blog posts, improve documentation...)
+    - write contents (blog posts, improve documentation..., you MUST be writer in our Medium channel)
-    - help sales (sourcing new customers, nurturing existing lists...)  (we should find an alternative to Pipedrive to be able to synchronise this)
+    - help sales (sourcing new customers, nurturing existing lists...)  (we SHOULD find an alternative to Pipedrive)

-    *This work must be included in daily written standup*.
+    *This work MUST be included in daily written standup*.